Held0fTheWelt/UGE/README.md

 ## Editor Branches
 - **feature-editor-manager:** Main branch for editor development.
 - **feature-editor-entity-core:** Branch for entity core editor development and debugging.
+- **feature-editor-entity-visualizer**: Branch for entity visualizer and debugging.
 - **feature-editor-logging-macros:** Adds logging macros for better debugging and tracking in the editor.